Bars in Italy have started using pasta straws – we think it's a great idea

-However, what this company, 'Stroodles Pasta Straws' are doing is a little more interesting.
-They are simply making straws out of pasta, and what a great idea that is.
-Not only do they reduce the use of paper and plastic, but they can also technically be cooked and eaten after use.
+What Stroodles are doing is a little different.
+They're making straws out of pasta.
+Not only do they reduce the use of plastic and paper, they can be eaten after use.

 As well as looking cool, Stroodles are made from wheat and water, which makes them 100% vegan and biodegradable.
 The only thing to watch out for is if you have a gluten allergy.